PyO3/setuptools-rust/README.md

 ### Binary wheels on linux

 To build binary wheels on linux, you need to use the [manylinux docker container](https://github.com/pypa/manylinux).
-You also need a `build-wheels.sh` similar to [the one in the example](https://github.com/PyO3/setuptools-rust/blob/main/examples/html-py-ever/build-wheels.sh), which will be run in that container. `build-wheels.sh` must be executable.
+You also need a `build-wheels.sh` similar to [the one in the example](https://github.com/PyO3/setuptools-rust/blob/main/examples/html-py-ever/build-wheels.sh), which will be run in that container.

 First, pull the `manylinux2014` Docker image: